kaalam/document.source/jazz_reference/pages/vision_apis_spaces.md

 ## SemSpaces

-A `Semspace` (Semantic Space) is a `Field` that stores concepts instead of just Snippets.
-It can be an English dictionary, like SPEED
+`SemSpaces` (the service that stores semantic spaces) is a `Fields`-descendant that stores Concepts instead of just Snippets.
+A SemSpace
-(Small Preserved Everyday English Dictionary) or the state of the knowledge of an agent.
+(a namespace inside SemSpaces) can be an English dictionary, like SPEED (Small Preserved Everyday English Dictionary) or the state of the knowledge of an agent.
 SemSpaces have multiple inheritance, this way an agent can have its own knowledge stored as a difference from the general knowledge his class of agents share.

 * See C++ ref [SemSpace](/develop_jazz02/classjazz__models_1_1SemSpace.html)